VaeluxV/Blockx-SlimeVR/README.md

 # Blockx SlimeVR case
 Blockx is a case for SlimeVR built from the ground up with the intention of making a strong and easy to print case while also being easy to use and taking up as little space as possible.
-This is my first SlimeVR case and this is the first revision, it might not be perfect for everyone.
+This is my first SlimeVR case and it might not be perfect for everyone.

 Component support:
 * BMI160